lino-framework/lino/docs/dev/actors.rst

     Base class for :class:`Table` and :class:`VirtualTable`.

+  .. attribute:: variable_row_height

+    Set this to `True` if you want each row to get the height that it needs.

+  .. attribute:: cell_edit

+    `True` to use ExtJS CellSelectionModel, `False` to use RowSelectionModel.
+    When True, the users cannot select multiple rows.
+    When False, the users cannot select and edit individual cells.

   .. attribute:: column_names

     A string that describes the list of columns of this table.